juniobiel/orieilly-docker-training-handson/README.md

-# O'Reillly Docker, Dockerfile and Docker-Compose course
+# O'Reilly Docker, Dockerfile and Docker-Compose course

 This repository was used to practical content of the learning training.